JDvorak/Matilda.js/README.md

     mM.topicCorrelations();

-A list of words by each Topic may be obtained by calling the wordsByTopics method.

-    mM.wordsByTopics();
+You can get back the documents containing their respective features, and their topic proportions.

+    mM.getDocuments();

+You can get an object containing all the Topics, and their words.

+    mM.getTopics();

-You can even query the words themselves!
+You can even look over the words themselves and their topic memberships.

     mM.getVocabulary();